bert-github/gf-markdown-awk/README.md

 # markdown.awk
-Awk library to convert markdown to HTML or to plain text
+Awk library to convert GitHub-flavored markdown to HTML or to plain text